Carbon monoxide revealed as Brett Gardner's son's cause of death: What to know about CO poisoning

 Please remain vigilant and cautious.
 If you or your loved ones experience any of the above symptoms, remember to call your physician or visit your local hospital.

-Mishal Reja, M.D., is an incoming gastroenterology fellow at State University of New York, Downstate and contributor to the ABC News Medical Unit.
+In 2021, Mishal Reja, M.D., was an incoming gastroenterology fellow at State University of New York, Downstate and contributor to the ABC News Medical Unit.